Northstar Clinical Consultants

 A Specialized Consultation and Treatment Service for Adopted Persons and Their Families

 Northstar Clinical Consultants is the over-arching name for a number of independently-practicing senior state-licensed psychotherapists who specialize in helping adopted persons and their families obtain help that they believe may be related to adoption.
 If the request is for psychotherapy, the therapist needs to be licensed in the same state in which the client resides.
 However, if the interest is in a relatively brief specialized consultation, perhaps about a specific concern of the client’s, this can be provided online via Zoom.
+An initial online half-hour consultation can be provided at no charge.

 A Note for Mental Health Professionals